-In these games, children practice reciting number words in the correct order, counting with one-to-one correspondence, cardinality, subitizing, and written numerals.
-Teachers can use the set of dot cards, which have different configurations of 1 to 6 dots, in a variety of different ways.
+Dot cards can be used in so many different ways to help children practice reciting number words in the correct order, counting with one-to-one correspondence, cardinality, subitizing, and written numerals.
 Children can place tokens on the dots to count the them one-by-one.
 Teachers can put out a few cards and ask children to find two that have the same number of dots (“match on dots”).
 Teachers can put out three cards and ask children to find the one that doesn’t belong.
 Children can play quick images where the teacher holds up a card for just a few seconds, then hides it, and asks the children to say how many dots were on that card.
 Children can roll a dot cube and find a card that has the same number of dots or make a card with tokens that has the same number of dots.
 All of these games help children practice important number concepts.

 Formative Assessment: Preschool Math Look Fors